Let's Get The Lead Out!

 Lead in Plumbing & Drinking Water Safety

 Lead testing completed by Manitowoc Public Utilities (MPU) has found lead levels in some homes above the U.S. Environmental Protection Agency’s (EPA) action limit.
 MPU continuously addresses this health concern and is committed to informing and educating its customers about lead.
 MPU began conducting routine monitoring for lead in drinking water in 1992.
 Historically, the lead levels have been below the EPA action limit of 15 parts per billion (ppb), or 0.015 milligrams per liter (mg/L).
 MPU’s source water, water mains, and finished drinking water do not contain lead.
 When water is in contact with pipes (or service lines) and plumbing containing lead for several hours, the lead may enter drinking water.
 Homes built before 1950 are more likely to have lead pipes, and homes built prior to 1984 could have lead solder.
 MPU is taking the following actions to address lead in drinking water:

-- Re-evaluating our existing corrosion control program, which was put in place in 1994 to reduce lead impacts.
+- Optimizing our existing corrosion control program, which was put in place in 1994 to reduce lead impacts.
 A new blend of phosphate is being added at a higher dose to help sequester lead and copper in customer-owned water service piping from leaching into the drinking water supply.

-- Developing an improved water distribution flushing program to remove minerals and sediment from water mains, which will help improve and control corrosion of lead piping.
+- Completed an improved water distribution flushing program to remove minerals and sediment from water mains, which will help improve and control corrosion of lead piping.

 - Developing a program to encourage homeowners to replace their lead service lines.
 This program is anticipated to include a low-interest loan that property owners can obtain when replacing their entire lead service line.